drewstinnett/ansible-cortex/README.md

 ## Description

-Deploy an instance of a cortex analyzer.
+Deploy an instance of Cortex, the free, open source observable analysis engine from TheHive Project.
 This Ansible script deploys the code from [TheHive Project](https://github.com/TheHive-Project/Cortex).

+**Note**: this script is not compatible with Cortex 2.

 ## Requirements